Chapman University: Athletics

 Chapman's athletic teams are the Panthers.
 The university is a member of the Division III (non-scholarship) level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southern California Intercollegiate Athletic Conference (SCIAC) since the 2011–12 academic year.

 Accomplishments

-The Chapman softball team appeared in one Women's College World Series in 1979.
+The Chapman softball team appeared in one AIAW Women's College World Series in 1979.

-In the 2014, 2017, and 2019 seasons, the Chapman University Panther football team ended their season undefeated in their conference and won the SCIAC championship.
+In the 2014, 2017, 2019, 2023, and 2025 seasons, the school's football team won the SCIAC championship.

-The 2019 men's baseball team defeated Birmingham-Southern College to become the DIII NCAA National Champions.
+In 2003, the baseball team defeated Christopher Newport to capture the school's first NCAA Division III baseball tournament title.
+The 2019 men's baseball team defeated Birmingham-Southern College to capture their second Division III World Series crown.

 The football and basketball teams are broadcast by the Chapman Sports Broadcast Network (CSBN) to local Channel 6 in Orange and on Chapman's athletic website.
 CSBN is a student-run, student-produced independent sports network created by students at Chapman University's Dodge College of Film and Media Arts.